 Deceptive Language – Language is often used to persuade and confuse people.
 To see this consider that words have cognitive meaning and emotive meaning.
 For example the terms bureaucrat, government official, and public servant may not be that different cognitively, but they elicit different emotional reactions.
 Con artists, advertisers, and politicians manipulate our desires and beliefs by appealing to these emotions.

 Recent examples are endless.
-Why was the name of the US “War Department” changed to “Department of Defense.”
-If you want to get rid of the “Clean Air Act” don’t call it the “Dirty Air Act” call it the “Clear Skies Initiative.”
-Don’t say torture, say enhanced interrogation; don’t say insanity, say battle fatigue; don’t say we attacked first, say preemptive action; don’t say occupation forces, say coalition forces; don’t say terrorists, say freedom fighters, don’t say freedom fighters, say terrorists (this is not a typo); don’t say war, say “Operation Desert Shield” or “Operation Iraqi Freedom” or “Operation Awesome!”
-And this is just military doublespeak; there is legal, bureaucratic, governmental, and political doublespeak—language that deliberately obscures. )To understand this better read George Orwell.)
+Why was the name of the US “War Department” changed to “Department of Defense?
+Do you think that was accidental?
+If you want to get rid of the “Clean Air Act,” don’t call it the “Dirty Air Act,” call it the “Clear Skies Initiative.”
+If you want to get rid of health care, don’t call it The Affordable Care Act, call it Obamacare.
+And don’t say torture, say enhanced interrogation; don’t say insanity, say battle fatigue; don’t say we attacked first, say preemptive action; don’t say occupation forces, say coalition forces; don’t say terrorists, say freedom fighters, don’t say freedom fighters, say terrorists (this is not a typo); don’t say war, say “Operation Desert Shield” or “Operation Iraqi Freedom” or “Operation Awesome!”
+And in addition to political and military doublespeak, there is legal, bureaucratic, and governmental, and doublespeak—language that deliberately obscures.
+(To understand this better read George Orwell.)

 Inconsistency – I can’t say “every adult in France drinks wine” and then say “every adult in France doesn’t drink wine” without contradicting myself.
 Both statements can’t be true.
 Contradictions may be easy to spot if you state them explicitly like this, but often the inconsistency is harder to spot.
 Suppose I make the following argument:

 - Everything denounced in the Bible should be illegal